-Scope 2, location- based Scope 2, market- based (if applicable) Comment 98134 97763 In principle, Stockland has been accounting its GHG emissions in line with the market-based approach prior to the new distinction between location- and market-based approaches.
-Stockland's carbon strategy does not involve procuring RECs to offset emissions, but rather building low carbon operations into the assets.
-For example, Stockland reports the Scope 2 GHG emissions for the Piccadilly Centre based on emissions factors specific to the natural gas trigeneration plant operated by a third party under a power purchasing agreement.
-While the PPA operator has no formal certificates available for the trigen plant, we calculate an emissions factor specific to this plant in line with the NGER Act.
-Thus Stockland's location-based Scope 2 emissions are different to what is reported in our annual report.
+Scope 2, location- based Scope 2, market- based (if applicable) Comment 90259 89881 We have been accounting for our GHG emissions in line with the market-based approach prior to the new distinction between location- and market-based approaches.
+Our carbon strategy does not involve procuring RECs to offset emissions, but rather building low carbon operations into the assets.
+For example, we report the Scope 2 GHG emissions for the Piccadilly Centre based on emissions factors specific to the natural gas trigeneration plant operated by a third party under a power purchasing agreement.
+While the PPA operator has no formal certificates available for the trigeneration plant, we calculate an emissions factor specific to this plant in line with the NGER Act.
+Thus our location-based Scope 2 emissions are different to what is reported in our annual report.

-Are there are any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions that are within your selected reporting boundary which are not included in your disclosure?
+Are there any sources (e.g. facilities, specific GHGs, activities, geographies, etc.) of Scope 1 and Scope 2 emissions that are within your selected reporting boundary which are not included in your disclosure?